 Nucleic acid vaccines, which refer to vaccines that contain either DNA or RNA, have never been used on the market, so COVID-19 presents a unique “make or break moment” for mRNA vaccines.

 Both the Moderna and Pfizer/BioNTech vaccines are comprised of mRNA enclosed in tiny nanoparticles.
-This mRNA contains instructions for the body to create only the part of the SARS-CoV-2 virus that causes COVID-19 infection — not the entire virus.
+This mRNA contains instructions for the body to create only the part of the SARS-CoV-2 virus that causes COVID-19 infection — the spike proteins — not the entire virus.
 The spike proteins are depicted in red in the (by now) iconic photo of the SARS-CoV-2 virus below:

 The SARS-CoV-2 spike protein uses its spiky features to get into human cells, where it can instruct our cells to make more copies of itself.
 This replication is what causes COVID-19 infection.
 Without the spike protein, the virus cannot get into our cells.
 So, mRNA vaccines work by giving our bodies the instructions to create the spike proteins.
 The mRNA is read into our cells to produce the actual spike proteins — but just the spike proteins, not the virus itself.

 The idea behind the mRNA COVID-19 vaccine is that it gives our bodies the genetic instructions to produce antibodies to the viral spike protein.
 This “trains” our bodies to recognize and neutralize the spike proteins.
 The next time the novel coronavirus enters the body, the immune system will work quickly to neutralize it before it can cause a COVID-19 infection.